Updated: Apr 7, 2020

-James Lane Allen (December 21, 1849 – February 18, 1925) was born in Lexington and became a famous American novel and short story writer.
-He spend his youth in Kentucky during the Civil War and Reconstruction period, which heavily influenced his work.
+James Lane Allen (December 21, 1849 – February 18, 1925) was born in Lexington, Kentucky and became a famous American novel and short story writer.
+He spent his youth in Kentucky during the Civil War and Reconstruction period, which heavily influenced his work.
 In 1872, he completed his studies at Transylvania University and there he was a teacher until he decided to become a writer in 1884.

 In 1900, Allen published “The Reign of Law: A Tale of the Kentucky Hemp Fields.”
 It was one of the first pieces written discussing hemp culture in the bluegrass, and includes a poetic description of the hemp in the fields, illustration a story, while constituting an image of Kentucky life in 1865.
 The Courier-Journal called it “The Greatest Novel of the Year” and the New York Times published a rave review of the book, stating:

 “In all the characteristics that give Mr. Allen’s novels such distinction and charm, “The Reign of Law” is perhaps supreme.
 The initial chapter, “Hemp,” is the loveliest of idyls.
 One may read and reread it for pure delight in its melody, or, almost oblivious of the music, may abandon one’s self to the rapture of nature breathing through it all; or, forgetting both, may ponder only the mysterious analogy between the story of the seed and that of the human soul” (Courier-Journal, 1900).